bisinbose/Module11_UsedCars/README.md

 **Preparing the Data**

-   We removed those columns that are not necessary features that could be used to determine the price of the car.
+   We removed those unnecessary features that could be used to determine the price of the car.
 Also rows with missing data is removed.

 **Data Analysis**